-Fig. 8.
-Influence of (a) the style analysis step and (b) the context analysis step on precision at 100 performance for a lexicon of 32 semantic concepts.
+Fig. 8.10.
+Influence of the style analysis step on precision at 100 performance for a lexicon of 32 semantic concepts.
 Note a considerable decrease (American football) or increase (news subject monologue) in performance when adding production style information.
-The same phenomenon is repeated for context information in golf (decrease) and people (increase).

 The results demonstrate the virtue of the semantic pathfinder.
 Concepts are divided by the analysis step after which they achieve best performance.
 Some concepts are just content, style does not affect them.
-In such cases as American football, there is, style-wise, too much confusion with other sports to add new value in the path.
+In such cases as American football there is style-wise too much confusion with other sports to add new value in the path.
 Shots containing stock quotes suffer from a similar problem.
-Here, false positives contain many stylistically similar results like graphical representations of survey and election results.
+Here false positives contain many stylistically similar results like graphical representations of survey and election results.
 For complex concepts, analysis based on content and style is not enough.
 They require the use of context.
 The context analysis step is especially good in detecting named events, like people walking, physical violence, and basket scored.
 The results offer us the possibility to categorize concepts according to the analysis step of the semantic pathfinder that yields the best performance.